-Any grievance concerning grades, competencies, course syllabi, class absences, or other academic matters should be discussed informally with the faculty member, as appropriate.
-If the grievance is not resolved in this fashion or if the student does not feel comfortable discussing the grievance informally, the following procedure must be followed.
+Any grievance concerning grades, competencies, course syllabi, class absences, or other academic matters should be discussed informally with the faculty member as appropriate.
+If the grievance is not resolved in this fashion or if the student does not feel comfortable discussing the grievance informally, the following procedure must be followed:

-The student will register the complaint in writing using the Academic Grievance Form, available on the FHU website (www.fhu.edu/academics/complaintguidelines), in the dean's office, or in the graduate program director's office.
+1. The student will register the complaint in writing using the Academic Grievance Form, available on the FHU website (www.fhu.edu/academics/complaintguidelines), in the dean's office, or in the graduate program director's office.
 The completed form should be submitted to the associate vice president for academics within ten (10) school days of the alleged incident.
-The associate vice president will route the form to the appropriate faculty member.
-The faculty member must respond in writing, using the Academic Grievance Form, within five (5) school days of receipt of the academic grievance.
-The Academic Grievance Form should be returned to the associate vice president for academics.
+The associate vice president for academics will route the form to the appropriate faculty member.
+The faculty member must respond in writing, using the Academic

+- Grievance Form, within five (5) school days of receipt of the academic grievance.
+The Academic Grievance Form should be returned to the associate vice president for academics. - 2.
 If the faculty member's response does not resolve the complaint, then the student may request to the associate vice president for academics that the written grievance be submitted to the appropriate department chair (undergraduate students) or graduate director (graduate students).
-(If there is not a department chair or graduate director, the request will go to the dean.)
+(Skip to Step 3 if there is no department chair.)
 This request must be made within five (5) school days of the faculty member's written response.
 The department chair or graduate director must respond in writing within five (5) school days of receipt of the academic grievance.
-The Academic Grievance Form should be returned to the associate vice president for academics.
+The Academic Grievance Form should be returned to the associate vice president for academics. - 3.
 If the response of the department chair or graduate director does not resolve the complaint, then the student may request to the associate vice president for academics that the written grievance be submitted to the appropriate dean.
 This request must be made within five (5) school days from the time of the written response of the department chair or graduate director.
 The dean must respond in writing within five (5) school days of receipt of the academic grievance.
-The Academic Grievance Form should be returned to the associate vice president for academics.
+The Academic Grievance Form should be returned to the associate vice president for academics. - 4.
 If the dean's response does not resolve the complaint, then the student may request that the written grievance be submitted to the vice president for academics.
 This request must be made through the associate vice president for academics within five (5) school days of the dean's written response.
 The vice president for academics must respond in writing within five (5) school days of receipt of the academic grievance.
 The Academic Grievance Form should be returned to the associate vice president for academics.
 The vice president for academics' ruling is final.

-Records of written academic grievances and responses will be kept in the Office of Academics.
-In the interest of all involved, if an Academic Petition Form is submitted just prior to the end of a term, deadline (for the submission of paperwork, etc.) are subject to modification as determined by the associate vice president of academics at the point a written grievance is received.
+Records of written student complaints and responses will be kept in the Office of Academics.
+In the interest of all involved, if an Academic Grievance Form is submitted just prior to the end of a term, deadlines (for the submission of paperwork, etc.) are subject to modification as determined by the associate vice president for academics at the point a written grievance is received.

-Formal complaints, petitions, and grievances should be well-documented and move through the appropriate campus process prior to appealing to any off-campus authority.
+Formal complaints, petitions, and grievances should be well documented and move through the appropriate campus process prior to appealing to any off-campus authority.
 Complaints to off-campus authorities may be routed as noted below: